suprithguk/chipAssessment/README.md

 $ npm install typescript --save-dev
 $ npm install cypress --save-dev
 $ npm install cypress-mochawesome-reporter --save-dev

+Create an account on openweathermap.org and after login click on the profile on top right of the application and select 'My API keys'.
+Provide a name for the key and click on Generate to create a new API key.
+This will be required as a parameter for interacting with the APIs.

 To run spec files through cypress UI:
 $ npx cypress open